ipspace/blog/content/posts/2023/08/engagement-farming.md

 Fortunately all is not lost.
 It's still possible to find an occasional interesting tidbit on LinkedIn like [this discussion of sources of network complexity](https://www.linkedin.com/posts/miancu_is-computer-networking-too-complex-activity-7095747933735702528-YXQ2) -- not that I would fully agree with the author or comments/counterarguments, but they had something to say, and there was some obvious mental effort going into it.

-[^RI]: I have (hopefully) good reasons to post it as an image and omit the author's name.
+[^RI]: There's a reason behind posting it as an image and omitting the author's name.